hoopsplaybook.ca

 Normally go 2-1-2 against a 1-2-2 (even versus odd), but only if 4 or 5 is comfortable in the corner.
 Otherwise 3 runs the corners, the roles of 4 and 5 don't change.

-Variation - 3 and 4 exchange on ball reversal, see Dave Odom vs 1-3-1.
+- 3 and 4 exchange on ball reversal

-- 5 crosses the lane on ball reversal to 2, or optionally on a pass to 3, see Dave Odom vs 1-3-1.
+- 5 crosses the lane only on a pass to 3.

 This page was made with Basketball playbook from Jes-Soft